retsak/haveibeenpwnedpasswords-API/README.md

     Format-Table -AutoSize
 ```

+After the individual results, the script automatically prints a "Summary of compromised entries" table (sorted by breach count) so you can review everything at once even if the console buffer scrolls.

 ## Notes

 - The Pwned Passwords API does not require an API key, but you **must** include a descriptive `User-Agent`.
 The script sets one automatically.